matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 The segment created/updated time is stored in the `segment` table.
 The last invalidation time is stored in the `CronArchive.lastInvalidationTime` option.

+### Concurrency

+**Processing multiple archives at the same time**

+This is not desired behavior, we prefer if only one process creates a single archive, but sometimes multiple requests will trigger archiving at the same time (this is only an issue for setups that enable browser triggered archiving).

+When this happens, it is expected that both will aggregate the same data, and one will finish after the other, giving it a greater `ts_archived` value.
+This archive is the one that ends up being used; the duplicate gets cleaned up in a scheduled task during archive purging.

+**When a site is deleted during archiving**

+If a site is deleted while data for it is being archived, the archiver should handle it gracefully, without erroring.
+If it happens while data is being aggregated, the data will finish being archived, then the `core:archive` command should notice the site no longer exists, and move on to the next one.
+The archive data will eventually be deleted in a scheduled task.

+**When invalidations are inserted by another process after archiving for a site begins**

+It's possible that while archiving is ongoing for a site, new invalidations will be inserted into the archive_invalidations table.
+These invalidations will be ignored by QueueConsumer until the next core:archive run.

+This is achieved by the following behavior:
+- in QueueConsumer before we start processing invalidations for a site, we record the start time
+- when getting the next invalidation to process, we only select invalidations where ts_invalidated < the archiving start time

+If an invalidation is added after the start time, we ignore it.
+Ignoring these new invalidations avoids some unpredictable behavior, since it is important the order in which archives are processed (for example, days before weeks and "All Visits" before segments, etc.).

+**When a site is deleted during invalidation or archiving**

+Invalidations for a deleted site will eventually be removed by a scheduled task in the CoreHome plugin, but before it runs, they will still be in the archive_invalidations table.
+If this happens while archiving runs for a site, we run into an issue where we may process archives for a deleted site.

+In this case we'll just process the archive data.
+The inserted reports will just be deleted, but since this is a rare occurrence, this is considered acceptable.

 ### Important Command Line Options